wighawag/hardhat-deploy/README.md

 see doc here : https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#details

-for deploy script (see below) you can write them this way to benefit from typing :
+for deploy script (see below +++) you can write them this way to benefit from typing :

 ```
 import {